AfterJourney00/Pintos/Project1.md

 ***Answer:***

 1. `thread_set_priority()` and priority donation may have potential race.
 Since when a thread is being donated,  if donation is interrupted by `thread_set_priority()`, the priority donation may make no sense.
 This situation may also happen when a thread is releasing locks.
 Reversely, if a thread is to be set a new priority, priority donation may interrupt this process.
 Therefore, we disable interrupts at the beginning of `thread_set_priority()`, `lock_aquire()` and `lock_release()` to avoid this race.
 2. I don't think we can use lock to avoid this race.
-If we want to use lock, we need to call `lock_acquire()` in `thread_set_priority()` to block itself.
-However, since our thread data structure does not include a member to record which lock is on the priority donation nest or chain, so lock can not be used to avoid this race in our implementation.
+If we want to use lock, we need to call `lock_acquire()` in `thread_set_priority()` to try to block itself.
+However, since our thread data structure does not include a member to record which lock is on the priority donation nest or chain, so we don't now which lock should we acquire in `thread_set_priority()`.
+Therefore, lock can not be used to avoid this race in our implementation.